 Provide Breaks for ADs with Capsules:

-As I mentioned above, another necessary reason for using capsules in your writings is to provide breaks in your Hub for Ads.
+As I mentioned above, another necessary reason for using capsules in your writings is to provide breaks in your article for the placement of Ads.

 First of all, Google needs a few break areas in your Hub to place their Google ADs.

-Secondly, you also need breaks for your own personal Ads, as well as Pictures, Videos, Data Tables, Surveys, Quizzes and such, that you also might want to include on your Hub to help capture the readers interest, and raise the overall ranking of your Hub.
+Secondly, you also need breaks for your own personal Ads, as well as Pictures, Videos, Data Tables, Surveys, Quizzes and such, that you also might want to include on your article to help capture the reader's interest, and raise the overall ranking of your article.

 What are you going to tell me? and Why should I read it?

 I am a firm believer in the old idiom that is quoted by many Speakers, Preachers and other people that have to say something important to a group of people.
 To paraphrase their speaking philosophy;

 First- Tell them what You are going to tell them!.